 Touts itself as the "insider's newspaper " to happenings in Congress.
 Its policy is to "report from a nonpartisan perspective on members of Congress, congressional caucuses, political races, the status of major bills,

 and the activities of major committees.
 The newspaper also includes opinion columns."

-Vital Statistics on Congress is a joint publication of the American Enterprise Institute and the Brookings Institution containing tables of demographic information on Congressional members, productivity of Congress, Congressional election data, voting alignments, campaign finance, and a great deal more statistical data.
+A publication of the Brookings Institution containing tables of demographic information on Congressional members, productivity of Congress, Congressional election data, voting alignments, campaign finance, and a great deal more statistical data.
 Download either the entire publication or individual chapters in pdf or as Excel spreadsheets for free.

 Arrays more than 550 of the nation's laws on a timeline beginning in 1933 and continuing to the present.
 A second timeline "band" depicts major political events of the period as a way to provide context for Congress's law-making.
 The Timeline is the creation of the The Dirksen Congressional Center, a "non-partisan, not-for-profit organization

 a Library of Congress Web Site that offers a collection of early documents and publications of Congress, including the Annals of Congress, Congressional Globe, House and Senate Journals, Statutes at Large and other resources.